-- Where the use of electronic means of communication is required, contracting authorities may require tenders to be presented in the format of an electronic catalogue.
-Member States may render the use of electronic catalogues mandatory in connection with certain types of procurement. - Tenders presented in the form of an electronic catalogue may be accompanied by other documents, completing the tender. - 2.
-Electronic catalogues shall be established by the candidates or tenderers with a view to participating in a given procurement procedure in accordance with the technical specifications and format established by the contracting authority. - Furthermore, electronic catalogues shall comply with the requirements for electronic communication tools as well as with any additional requirements set by the contracting authority in accordance with Article 19. - 3.
-Where the presentation of tenders in the form of electronic catalogues is accepted or required, contracting authorities shall: - (a) state so in the contract notice or in the invitation to confirm interest where a prior information notice is used as a means of calling for competition; - (b) indicate in the procurement documents all the necessary information pursuant to Article 19(5) concerning the format, the electronic equipment used and the technical connection arrangements and specifications for the catalogue.
+Where the use of electronic means of communication is required, contracting authorities may require tenders to be presented in the format of an electronic catalogue or to include an electronic catalogue.

+Member States may render the use of electronic catalogues mandatory in connection with certain types of procurement.

+Tenders presented in the form of an electronic catalogue may be accompanied by other documents, completing the tender.

+2. Electronic catalogues shall be established by the candidates or tenderers with a view to participating in a given procurement procedure in accordance with the technical specifications and format established by the contracting authority.

+Furthermore, electronic catalogues shall comply with the requirements for electronic communication tools as well as with any additional requirements set by the contracting authority in accordance with Article 19.

+- 3. Where the presentation of tenders in the form of electronic catalogues is accepted or required, contracting authorities shall: - (a) state so in the contract notice or in the invitation to confirm interest where a prior information notice is used as a means of calling for competition;

-- 4. Where a framework agreement has been concluded with more than one economic operator following the submission of tenders in the form of electronic catalogues, contracting authorities may provide that the reopening of competition for specific contracts takes place on the basis of updated catalogues.
-In such case, contracting authorities shall use one of the following alternative methods: - (a) invite tenderers to resubmit their electronic catalogues, adapted to the requirements of the specific contract in question; - (b) notify tenderers that they intend to collect from the electronic catalogues which have already been submitted the information needed to constitute tenders adapted to the requirements of the specific contract in question; provided that the use of this method has been announced in the procurement documents for the framework agreement. - 5.
+- (b) indicate in the procurement documents all the necessary information pursuant to Article 19(5) concerning the format, the electronic equipment used and the technical connection arrangements and specifications for the catalogue. - 4.
+Where a framework agreement has been concluded with more than one economic operator following the submission of tenders in the form of electronic catalogues, contracting authorities may provide that the reopening of competition for specific contracts takes place on the basis of updated catalogues.
+In such case, contracting authorities shall use one of the following alternative methods: - (a) invite tenderers to resubmit their electronic catalogues, adapted to the requirements of the specific contract in question; - (b) notify tenderers that they intend to collect from the electronic catalogues which have already been submitted the information needed to constitute tenders adapted to the requirements of the specific contract in question ; provided that the use of this method has been announced in the procurement documents for the framework agreement. - 5.
 Where contracting authorities reopen competition for specific contracts in accordance with point (b) of paragraph (4), they shall specify the date and time at which they intend to collect the information needed to constitute tenders adapted to the requirements of the specific contract in question and shall give tenderers the possibility to refuse such collection of information.